 The city pass is perfect for travellers looking to Singapore for 5-days.

-You’ll not only get unlimited hop on and off sightseeing, you’ll also get night tour sightseeing, a ticket to Universal Studios Singapore and a choice of two other attractions.
+You’ll get unlimited hop-on hop-off sightseeing, night tour sightseeing, a ticket to Universal Studios Singapore, and a choice of two other attractions.

 If attractions is more of your focus, the Hippo Pass will take you to 3 or 5 attractions depending on what suits your interest best.